 - Snoopy in Space

-And, of course, if you subscribe to the Apple TV+ streaming service, you will watch all that content in the TV app too.
+Of course, if you subscribe to the Apple TV+ streaming service, you will be able to watch all that content in the TV app too.

 So, in a nutshell, here's what you can watch on the Apple TV or in the TV app on your iPhone, iPad or Mac: